Madison Symphony Orchestra League

 Thursday, July 23, 2020

 Michael Wu, Bolz Young Artist Competition participant and winner of The Finale Forte 2020 shared a performance from his home this summer.
 This two minute work — ‘Country Gardens’ — is arranged for solo piano by Percy Grainger.
 It’s a traditional English folk tune that was collected by Cecil Sharp in the early 20th-Century.
 The piece was first shared at the July 23, 2020 Madison Symphony Orchestra League “MSOL Connect” Zoom event.
-View the full recording of the event and stay tuned for information about the next MSOL Connect on August 20th!
+View the full recording of the event.

 Watch Michael Wu’s performance:

 June 29: Humor & Classical Music was the second event, featuring the amusing aspects of classical music and how comedy is expressed in music.
 Steve Kurr led an exploration of the intersection of these seemingly separate subjects.
 Ranging from Medieval chant to modern parodies, he presented numerous examples of humor on several levels and helpful explanations of their musical and historical context.
 A recording of the event is available here, and slides with links to the musical examples are here.

 6/15 — The Life, Music and Legacy of Beethoven